-Leopards are one of the “Big Cats”, along with Tigers, Lions, and Jaguars.
-Leopards are native to Africa and are known for the exceptional climbing abilities.
-Leopards will often take their prey up into trees to keep it safe.
-Out on the African plains nothing on the ground is safe!
+Leopards are one of the “big cats”, along with tigers, lions, and jaguars.
+Leopards are native to Africa and are known for their exceptional climbing abilities.
+Leopards will often take their prey up into trees to keep it safe from other predators looking for a meal.
+Out on the African plains, nothing on the ground is safe!
 Leopards can have a melanistic coat, which is black, but they still have spots and those spots can often be seen in the sunlight.

 Leopards are extremely adaptable.
-They can live in most areas including the savanna, rainforest, grasslands, woodlands, and forests near rivers.
+They can live in most areas, including the savanna, rainforest, grasslands, woodlands, and forests near rivers.

 Leopards have the widest range of all wild cats.
-Their range is primarily in Africa but they can also be found in eastern and southern Asia.
+Their range is primarily in Africa, but they can also be found in eastern and southern Asia.
 They can even be found in the untouched wilderness of eastern Russia.

-- Leopards can carry/drag prey that is three times their own body weight.
+- Leopards can carry/drag prey that is three times their own body weight

-- Leopards are excellent swimmers.
+- Leopards are excellent swimmers

-- Leopards are typically crepuscular, they are most active at dawn and dusk.
+- Leopards are typically crepuscular; they are most active at dawn and dusk